gildasmorvan/similar2logo/src/main/doc/Spark-Server.md

 # How to use the spark server to run Similar2Logo simulations ?
 ## Creating the web server

-The `SparkHttpServer` has 3 constructors :
+The `SparkHttpServer` has 3 constructors:

 * A simple constructor requiring only the simulation model and 3 boolean parameters to export respectively the agents, marks and pheromones.
 For example :